Bachelor of Science in Physics with a concentration in Education

 21 hours must come from the Professional Core Requirements (College of Education), as listed below.
 To take most of these classes a student must take the Pre-Professional Skills Test (PPST) and apply for the Teacher Preparation Program.
 These steps are typically done during the freshman or sophomore years, although they can be done later.
 All 24 hours of the Professional Core Requirements are needed for the grades 7-12 Nebraska Teaching Certificate.

-Professional Core Requirements (24 hours):
+Professional Core Requirements (24 credits):

 In some cases, it is possible to earn a B.S in Physics and a B.S. in Secondary Education.